marcomele98/HikeTracker_Group05/Retrospective/Retrospective_2.md

   Everyone gave 100% of himself/herself to the team and we improved as singles and as a team during this sprint.
   Each of us is always ready to help the other members.
-  We finished the work not the last day so we are free on sunday. :)
+  We didn't finish the work on the last day so we were free on sunday.  :)